Skip to Main Content

 DATES to know

-Election Day is Tuesday, November 8, 2022.
-Polls are open from 6am to 9pm.
+Election Day is Tuesday, November 5.
+Polls will be open from 6am to 9pm.
 Find your polling place here.

 Can I vote?
 What are my rights?